hmisty/eri2.com/source/_posts/2013-09-07-storm-starter-minimum.markdown

 nimbus.host: "127.0.0.1"
 ```

-run it with a name in the shell will deploy it to the storm cluster:
+run it with a name in the shell that will deploy it to the storm cluster:

 ``` bash
 lein run -m word-count "word-count-clj"